 Defending Clients with Skill and Experience

-For more than 30 years, people facing criminal charges in the Permian Basin and West Texas have relied on Woody Leverett‘s sound professional judgment and courtroom skill.
+For almost 40 years, people facing criminal charges in the Permian Basin and West Texas have relied on Woody Leverett‘s sound professional judgment and courtroom skill.
 And for years Woody has received an AV Preeminent rating* from Martindale-Hubbell, which administers a peer-reviewed rating service for attorneys.
 Criminal defense is all Woody does — and he does it well.

 Protecting Your Rights and Your Freedom